An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presented Robin's Rule, a deterministic algorithm that directly constructs a minimal $N+1$ test set for SBEs to satisfy Unique-Cause MC/DC.
-Experiments on a TCAS-II based benchmark, validated with a certified tool, proved that our method consistently achieves 100\% coverage with the theoretical minimum number of test cases.
+Experiments on a TCAS-II-based benchmark, validated using VectorCAST as an independent coverage oracle, demonstrated that our method consistently achieves 100\% coverage with the theoretical minimum number of test cases.
 This work offers a practical and optimal solution for developers in safety-critical domains, enabling rigorous software verification at a reduced cost.
 Future work will focus on extending the algorithm to handle Non-SBEs (coupled conditions) and adapting it for the Masking MC/DC environment.